jeffkolez/spark_programming_challenge/YOUR NOTES.md

 `Storage` is similar to a database.
 It holds the massaged data searches and updates survey questions.

 `Report` builds and formats the report after the import.

+To view formatted valid records, uncomment line 60 in `ImportContacts` To view invalid records, uncomment line 61 in the same file.